razgarabedi/imagedropify/README.md

-# Firebase Studio - ImageDrop Application (with Local Authentication)
+# Firebase Studio - ImageDrop Application (with Local Authentication & Approval)

 This is a Next.js application, ImageDrop, designed for easy image uploading and sharing.
-It now uses **local authentication** (storing user data in a `users.json` file on the server - **INSECURE, FOR DEMO PURPOSES ONLY**) and stores images locally on the server.
-Firebase *client-side SDK might still be used for other Firebase services if configured*, but not for authentication.
+It uses **local authentication** (storing user data in a `users.json` file on the server - **INSECURE, FOR DEMO PURPOSES ONLY**) and stores images locally on the server.
+A **user approval workflow** is now implemented.

-The application also includes an Administrator Dashboard for user management and site settings configuration.
+The application also includes an Administrator Dashboard for user management (including approval) and site settings configuration.

 To get started developing locally, take a look at `src/app/page.tsx`.

+## User Approval Workflow

+1.  **First User is Admin:** The very first user account created upon initial application startup is automatically designated as an **administrator** and their status is set to **approved**.
+2.  **Subsequent Signups:** All users who sign up *after* the first admin user will have their status set to **pending**.
+3.  **Pending Status:** Users with a 'pending' status can **not** log in.
+They will receive a message indicating their account needs administrator approval.
+4.  **Admin Approval:** An administrator must log in, navigate to the Admin Dashboard (`/admin/dashboard`), and manually **approve** or **reject** pending user accounts.
+5.  **Approved Status:** Once approved by an admin, the user can log in normally.
+6.  **Rejected Status:** If rejected, the user remains unable to log in.
+(Currently, rejected users stay in the `users.json` file with 'rejected' status.
+Future improvement could be to delete them or offer a re-application process).

 ## Running on Ubuntu with Nginx